 AMY GOODMAN: Summarize your findings, Paul.

 PAUL CRUICKSHANK: Well, you know, the Bush administration has argued that the war in Iraq has sort of diverted jihadists to Iraq, a bit like moths to a flame.
 Our study suggests that if Iraq is a flame, it’s a flame which has reignited a global jihad.
-We find a 607% increase in fatal jihadist attacks around the world, a 237% increase in fatalities.
-Outside Afghanistan and Iraq, the two major hotspots for jihadist terrorism, there has been a 35% increase in jihadist attacks, and there’s been a 25% increase in attacks on Western targets since the war in Iraq.
+We find a 607 percent increase in fatal jihadist attacks around the world, a 237 percent increase in fatalities.
+Outside Afghanistan and Iraq, the two major hotspots for jihadist terrorism, there has been a 35 percent increase in jihadist attacks, and there’s been a 25 percent increase in attacks on Western targets since the war in Iraq.
 So we’ve seen quite remarkable rises in jihadist terrorism in the period after the war in Iraq.

 PAUL CRUICKSHANK: Well, terrorism, as defined, is always attacks on civilians, obviously.
 A terrorist attack is an attack on a civilian entity.
 So we’re only looking at those attacks, and we’re only looking at attacks by Sunni jihadist groups, which are either directly related al-Qaeda or share their ideology.
 We excluded groups from Palestine.
 We were only looking at groups, which were very close to al-Qaeda, either directly or in terms of ideology, in terms of that anti-American ideology, which is obviously — the United States is extremely concerned about.
 So you’ve had remarkable rises in these terrorist attacks.
 And we only looked at fatal terrorist attacks.
 We didn’t just look at every old attack.
 We looked at the serious ones.
 And we see these very large rises.

-Just to give you an example, in the Arab world there’s been a 445% increase in jihadist terrorist attacks since the Iraq war, and there’s been a 783% increase in fatalities.
-There have been twelve attacks in Saudi Arabia since the war in Iraq; in the period before that we considered, there were none.
+Just to give you an example, in the Arab world there’s been a 445 percent increase in jihadist terrorist attacks since the Iraq War, and there’s been a 783 percent increase in fatalities.
+There have been 12 attacks in Saudi Arabia since the war in Iraq; in the period before that we considered, there were none.
 There has been a wave of attacks in Egypt.
 In confessions of those perpetrators, of people who attacked those targets in the Red Sea areas in the last few years, they’ve said, "The war in Iraq was our main motivating factor.
 We wanted to punish Westerners for the actions over there."